Web-Affan-Farooq/next-implementation/static-params.md

 ## Static Parameters In Nextjs 15:

 # Basic overview:
-static parameters are the dynamic parameters that are created on build time
+static parameters are the dynamic parameters that are created on build time.
+It is use to generate all the possible parameters values on build time resulting in faster responses

 ## Implementation: